Bacteria are unicellular microorganisms living on the earth and its atmosphere.

 Spore form

-These are bacteria that are formed into a protective form.
-They are seen in case of extreme conditions in which bacteria cannot survive.
+They are seen in cases of extreme conditions in which bacteria cannot survive.

 All the types of bacteria transform into spores.
 It is also considered a type of bacterial reproduction.